How to Compile PHP Modules

 echo "extension=imagick.so" > /Applications/ServBay/package/etc/php/8.3/conf.d/imagick.ini

-Restart the PHP service through the ServBay management panel, and then verify whether the module is successfully loaded via the command line:
+Restart the PHP service through the ServBay management panel, then verify if the module was successfully loaded via the command line:

 php-8.3 -m | grep imagick

-If the module is successfully loaded, you should see imagick
+If the module has been successfully loaded, you should see imagick

 in the output.